batcholi/Archean_wiki/src/components/computers/Router.md

 When the router is powered on and connected to components, it allows assigning aliases to components via a three-dimensional visual interface, which can later be used to identify these components from computer code.

 You can open the router interface using the `F` key.

-The interface appears as a 3D environment (see image below) in which you can navigate using the standard movement keys and right-click of the mouse to locate the different connected components.
+The interface appears as a 3D environment (see the image below) in which you can navigate using the standard movement keys `WASD`, `right-click` to move the camera, and `Shift` to accelerate movement.

 The components are positioned at their actual 3D position relative to each other in the build, and will include all connected components from all routers in the chain.

 ![Router](routerillus1.png)